csound-flossmanual/csound-floss/book/01-d-random.md

-In addition to these so called *x-class noise generators* Csound provides random function generators, providing values that change over time a various ways.
+In addition to these so called *x-class noise generators* Csound provides random function generators, providing values that change over time at various ways.
+Remember that most of these random generators will need to have [seed](https://csound.com/docs/manual/seed.html) set to zero if the user wants to get always different random values.

 [randomh](http://www.csound.com/docs/manual/randomh.html) generates new
 random numbers at a user defined rate.
 The previous value is held until a new value is generated, and then the output immediately assumes that value.

 The instruction: